-Design Tiny Homes Two-Bedroom Archer Tiny House Is Made for Small Families (Video) By Kimberley Mok Writer McGill University Cornell University Kimberley Mok is a former architect who covered architecture and the arts for Treehugger since 2007. our editorial process Twitter Twitter Kimberley Mok Updated May 01, 2020 ©.
-Cassandra Sharp Share Twitter Pinterest Email Design Tiny Homes Architecture Interior Design Green Design Urban Design Equipped with two bedrooms and a secondary loft, there's plenty of space to grow in this small home.
-Whether one calls it 'downsizing' or 'downshifting', the idea of living a happier, fuller life unencumbered by the tyranny of owning 'stuff' in order to keep up with the Joneses is catching on all over the world.
-Over in New Zealand, Build Tiny (featured previously for their Millennial, Boomer and Buster tiny homes) just unveiled their latest build, The Archer, which incorporates a ground floor bedroom that's perfect for a young child or teen, a master sleeping loft, secondary loft and even a removable trailer.
+Eco-Design Tiny Homes Two-Bedroom Archer Tiny House Is Made for Small Families By Kimberley Mok Kimberley Mok Twitter Writer McGill University Cornell University Kimberley Mok is a former architect who has been covering architecture and the arts for Treehugger since 2007.
+Learn about our editorial process Updated May 31, 2022 Share Twitter Pinterest Email Cassandra Sharp Eco-Design Tiny Homes Architecture Interior Design Green Design Urban Design Whether one calls it 'downsizing' or 'downshifting', the idea of tiny living is catching on all over the world.
+People are interested in living happier, fuller lives unencumbered by the tyranny of owning 'stuff' in order to keep up with the Joneses.
+Over in New Zealand, Build Tiny (featured previously for their Millennial, Boomer and Buster tiny homes) just unveiled their latest build, The Archer.
+It incorporates a ground-floor bedroom that's perfect for a young child or teen, a primary sleeping loft, secondary loft, and even a removable trailer.
 Here's the tour: Optimizing the Space Cassandra Sharp The main side entry on the ground floor of the 26-foot-long Archer opens into a flexible living area that could be used for eating, work or play.
-Cassandra Sharp To the right is a ladder that leads up to the secondary loft, which as pictured here is being used as a cozy living room for watching television. © Cassandra Sharp © Cassandra Sharp © Cassandra Sharp © Cassandra Sharp Directly below is the ground floor bedroom, which can fit a queen-size mattress or smaller.
-There's overhead cabinets here to store things, and there's lots of headroom as well, compared to other children's bedrooms we've seen in tiny houses. © Cassandra Sharp © Cassandra Sharp Room for Appliances On the other side of the home is the kitchen, which has been laid out to include a long counter, dishwasher, washing machine, refrigerator, stove and oven, and an abundance of storage all over. © Cassandra Sharp © Cassandra Sharp Beyond is the bathroom, which is hidden behind a space-saving pocket door.
-The bathroom includes a locally made Bambooloo composting toilet, and a shower that uses a handy rollaway shower screen. © Cassandra Sharp © Cassandra Sharp © Cassandra Sharp The Upstairs Bedroom Going up the staircase, one will find no space is wasted; a number of cabinets and cubbies have been integrated into the side and into the treads of the stairs here.
-Cassandra Sharp Upstairs, one will find the master loft, which can accommodate either a king- or queen-sized bed.
-There's also a tallish wardrobe, plus a long "walking platform" beside the bed that allows one to stand up fully. © Cassandra Sharp © Cassandra Sharp © Cassandra Sharp The Archer comes insulated with recycled Earthwool® glasswool and is steel-framed using locally mined iron-sand and recycled steel, making it a lighter tiny house; many options including solar power.
+Cassandra Sharp To the right is a ladder that leads up to the secondary loft.
+Cassandra Sharp The secondary loft could be used for sleeping, but is shown here as a cozy TV nook.
+Cassandra Sharp The window allows light to stream in, which makes the loft feel brighter and roomier.
+Cassandra Sharp Directly below is the ground floor bedroom, which can fit a queen-size mattress or smaller.
+Cassandra Sharp There are overhead cabinets here to store things, and there's lots of headroom as well, compared to other children's bedrooms we've seen in tiny houses.
+Cassandra Sharp Room for Appliances On the other side of the home is the kitchen, which has been laid out to include a long counter, dishwasher, washing machine, refrigerator, stove and oven, and an abundance of storage all over.
+Cassandra Sharp The kitchen has everything one needs for comfortable cooking.
+Cassandra Sharp Beyond is the bathroom, which is hidden behind a space-saving pocket door.
+Cassandra Sharp The bathroom includes a locally made Bambooloo composting toilet, and a shower that uses a handy rollaway shower screen.
+Cassandra Sharp The Upstairs Bedroom Going up the staircase, one will find no space is wasted; a number of cabinets and cubbies have been integrated into the side and into the treads of the stairs here.
+Cassandra Sharp Upstairs, one will find the primary loft, which can accommodate either a king- or queen-sized bed.
+Cassandra Sharp There's also a tallish wardrobe, plus a long "walking platform" beside the bed that allows one to stand up fully.
+Cassandra Sharp Small details, like pockets on the bed frame, alleviate the need for things like a bedside table.
+Cassandra Sharp The Archer comes insulated with recycled Earthwool® glasswool and is steel-framed using locally mined iron-sand and recycled steel, making it a lighter tiny house; with many options including solar power.
 Pricing starts at USD $40,275 (NZD $58,500) for just the shell, all the way up to USD $73,321 (NZD $106,500) for a complete build.
 To find out more, visit Build Tiny, Instagram and Facebook.